nhojpatrick/jenkinsci_azure-acs-plugin/README.md

 ## Pre-requirements

-* An ACS cluster with the supported orchestrator
+* An ACS cluster with the supported orchestrator, or an AKS cluster
    * [Azure Container Service with Kubernetes](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/)
    * [Azure Container Service with DC/OS and Swarm](https://docs.microsoft.com/en-us/azure/container-service/dcos-swarm/)
 * A Azure service principal that can be used to manage the ACS cluster